ilkilab/agorakube-docs/www/docs/index.md

 Based on __Infrastructure As Code__ (IaC) Ansible playbooks and roles, Agorakube is very easy to understand, especially for SysOps guys.

-Currently, Ubuntu 18.04 (Bionic) amd64 and Centos 7/8 are supported, but several other operating systems will be available soon.
+Currently, Ubuntu 18.04, 20.04 amd64?
+Centos 7 and Debian 10 are supported, but several other operating systems will be available soon.